 It is a fundamental legal requirement for the employer to have a health and safety policy.
-In most maintained schools, the local authority will have agreed a policy which can be customised to suit the particular school.
+In schools, the employer will have agreed a policy which can be customised to suit the particular school.
 It is a legal requirement for staff or their representatives to be consulted on the policy, ideally through a safety committee.
 The policy should commence with a statement of intent in which the employer acknowledges their responsibility for providing a safe and healthy working environment.
 It should also make reference to relevant health and safety legislation and be the subject of regular review, in consultation with the recognised trade unions.